RohanS14/torchVAE/README.md

 You will probably run into to issues installing PyTorch.
 Visit the Pytorch website to find the distribution matching your system.
 For the teapot server it should be:

-`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`
+`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 --no-cache-dir`

 Install any other packages that failed using `pip`.
+Do not forget the `--no-cache-dir` flag, as it prevents a copy of the packages from being backed up in your home directory.
+If you do forget and get I/O errors due to no memory, run `rm -rf ~/.cache/pip`.

 Now you can try training some models.